 We are currently advancing our lead product candidate EB613 through clinical development.
 Developing therapeutics, including conducting preclinical studies and clinical trials, is expensive.
 We will require substantial additional capital in order to complete filings with the regulatory agencies including the FDA and European Medicines Agency, or the EMA, secure commercial manufacturing supply for and commercialize EB613 and conduct the research and development and clinical and regulatory activities necessary to bring other product candidates to market.
 If the FDA or comparable foreign regulatory authorities require that we perform additional preclinical studies or clinical trials at any point, our expenses would further increase beyond what we currently expect, and the anticipated timing of any future clinical development activities and potential regulatory approvals may be delayed depending upon our allocation of resources and available funding.
-The recent outbreak of the coronavirus known as COVID-19 has significantly disrupted world financial markets and may reduce opportunities for us to seek out additional funding.
+The recent outbreak of COVID-19, has significantly disrupted world financial markets and may reduce opportunities for us to seek out additional funding.
 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 If adequate funds are not available to us on a timely basis, or on acceptable terms, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for one or more of our product candidates or delay, limit, reduce or terminate our establishment of manufacturing, sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates.

-We expect that we would need to raise additional funds to support the execution of our long-term growth strategy, including for a potential Phase 3 trial comparing EB613 with Forteo[®], additional non-clinical studies for EB613, and further development of our technology platform and product pipeline.
+We expect that we would need to raise additional funds to support the execution of our long-term growth strategy, including for a potential Phase 3 trial comparing EB613 with Forteo®, additional non-clinical studies for EB613, and further development of our technology platform and product pipeline, including our new oral GLP-2 analog research program.
 We can provide no assurance that additional funding will be available on a timely basis, on terms acceptable to us, or at all.
-As a result of our Private Placement (as defined below in Item 7.B "Item 7.B.
-Related Party Transactions-Private Placement") in 2019, some investors have one-year preemptive rights to participate in subsequent financing rounds, subject to certain conditions, which may delay or frustrate our ability to raising additional funding.
 Because successful development of our product candidates is uncertain, we are unable to estimate the actual amount of financing we will require to complete research and development and to commercialize our product candidates.
 We may also require additional financing if we are forced to delay and curtail our research activities and clinical trials due to the impact of COVID-19.
 The amount and timing of our funding requirements will depend on many factors, including but not limited to: